jboss-xpaas/docker-containers/xpaas-brms-docker/README.md

     docker inspect --format '{{ .NetworkSettings.IPAddress }}' <mysql_container_id>

+ **MySQL docker container linking support**

+ If you are using as external database a MySQL instance, and it's provided using the [Official MySQL docker container](https://registry.hub.docker.com/_/mysql/), you can use [Docker container linking](https://docs.docker.com/userguide/dockerlinks/) to run JBoss BRMS with minimal startup configuration.

+ When linking MySQL container with the JBoss BRMS one, the only mandatory environment variable to set is <code>BRMS_DATABASE</code>.

+ Take a look at the following example:

+ 1.- Download the Docker MySQL image

+     docker pull mysql

+ 2.- Run the MySQL docker image (with container naming support)

+     docker run --name brms-mysql -e MYSQL_ROOT_PASSWORD=root123 -d -P mysql

+ 3.- Create the JBoss BRMS database in the MySQL instance named <code>brms</code>

+ 4.- Run the JBoss BRMS docker image (with container linking support)

+     ./start.sh -i brms-wildfly -c xpaas_brms-wildfly -l brms-mysql:mysql -db brms # Using start.sh script

+      docker run --link brms-mysql:mysql -P -d -e BRMS_DATABASE="brms" xpaas/xpaas_brms-wildfly # Using docker command

+ The JBoss BRMS database connection will automatically link to the MySQL docker container instance using the <code>brms</code> database.

+ NOTE: When using MySQL container linking with JBoss BRMS container, the connection envrionment variables <code>BRMS_CONNECTION_URL, BRMS_CONNECTION_DRIVER, BRMS_CONNECTION_USER, BRMS_CONNECTION_PASSWORD</code> have no effect, even if set when running the JBoss BRMS container.

 **Notes**
 * Using this strategy there is no need for running the containers using Docker container linking
 * Another strategy is to run the MySQL docker container using the argument <code>-P</code> and bind the connection to an available port on <code>localhost</code>